 - Aer Lingus

 You can transfer your Ultimate Rewards points on a 1:1 basis in 1,000 point increments to any of the Ultimate Rewards travel partners.
-Many Sapphire Reserve cardholders consider the 1:1 point transfers the most valuable benefit.
+Many Chase Sapphire Reserve® cardholders consider the 1:1 point transfers the most valuable benefit.

-Redeeming your points for award travel directly through Chase already makes them worth 1.5 cents each for all award travel–most travel credit cards only value each point at one cent each–but transferring your points and booking your travel directly from the airline can easily make your points worth 2 cents each or more!
+Redeeming your points for award travel directly through Chase already makes them worth 1.5 cents each for all award travel.
+Most travel credit cards only value each point at one cent each.

 Chase Sapphire Reserve $300 Annual Travel Credit